MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 - <a href="/dynamics365/mixed-reality/guides/upgrade" target="_blank">Upgrade your Dynamics 365 Guides solution</a>

-- <a href="/dynamics365/mixed-reality/guides/admin-apps-solution-compatibility" target="_blank">Check compatibility between Dynamics 365 Guides solution and PC/HoloLens apps</a>
+- <a href="/dynamics365/mixed-reality/guides/admin-apps-solution-compatibility" target="_blank">Check compatibility between the Dynamics 365 Guides Dataverse solution and PC/HoloLens apps</a>